byvlstr/ContextDots/README.md

 6/ ContextDots should now be integrated into your PowerPoint presentation

-NB: If you change something and want to update the ContextDots bar, simply select "View" -> "Macros" -> "ContextDots" -> "Execute"
+NB: If you change something to your slides and want to update the ContextDots bar, simply select "View" -> "Macros" -> "ContextDots" -> "Execute"